 Email this Article

 Manage existing projects and plan for future ones with the resource allocation editor.
-This article will explain the data you can enter and the information you can glean from this editor.
+This article will explain the type of data you'll enter and the information you'll glean when using the editor.
 You’ll learn how to:

 - Assign staffers to tasks,

 - Allocate hours to staffers,